 Financial reporting standards for small-to-medium sized enterprises (SMEs)

 Under the Financial Reporting Act 2013, entities that do not fall under the definition of ‘large’ or have ‘public accountability’ do not have to prepare general purpose financial statements in accordance with NZ GAAP.
 Entities that no longer have to prepare general purpose financial statements under the Financial Reporting Act 2013 are still required to prepare special purpose financial statements for tax purposes.
 Inland Revenue has provided the minimum requirements for financial statements in an Order in Council.
-These include:
+These include a:

-- a statement of accounting policies and changes
+- statement of accounting policies.

-- a schedule of related-party transactions.
+- must include a schedule of related-party transactions.